-The violin is the most well known of the chordophones or more commonly known as stringed and fretted instruments.
+The most well known of all the chordophones (or more commonly known as stringed and fretted instruments) is the violin.
 Some say the violin is the closest sounding musical instrument to the human voice.
 It is difficult to argue that point.
 Also, the violin is profoundly expressive in nature and it is considered to be one of the most versatile instruments in the orchestra.
 The range of articulations available to the violin is unsurpassed however only the other stringed instruments such as the viola, cello and classical guitar.
 A well played violin has the ability to tame the wildest of beasts, calm the inner spirit and excite us into action.

 Three of the most famous luthiers of the violin include Andrea Amati (1520-1611), Guiseppe Guarneri (1579-1630) and of course Antonio Stradivarius (1644-1737), all of which are widely recognized as having produced absolutely amazing violins of enduring value, profound sonic beauty and of the highest quality ever made.
 Luthiers throughout the world make serious attempts at matching the quality and character of these instruments however they remain the most sought after violins of all stringed instruments.